HexHive/EPOXY/README.md

-# EPOXY Embedded Privilege Overlays for X hardware with Y softare
+# EPOXY Embedded Privilege Overlays for X hardware with Y software

 This is the compiler used in
-"Protecting Bare-metal Embedded Systems With Privilege Overlays", accepted to IEEE Security and Privacy 2017
+"Protecting Bare-metal Embedded Systems With Privilege Overlays", from IEEE Security and Privacy 2017 [Paper](http://hexhive.github.io/publications/files/17Oakland.pdf)

 ## Preqs

-This tool has only been tested on Ubuntu 14.04, using Clang 3.9 to build LLVM Other verions may work.
+This tool has only been tested on Ubuntu 14.04, using Clang 3.9 to build LLVM Other versions may work, but are untested.

 Requires
 * cmake, tested with 3.6.2